inet-framework/inet/showcases/general/parsim/doc/index.rst

    :end-at: configurator*
    :language: ini

-To generate ``config.xml``, run the ``generateConfiguratorConfig`` script in the showcase's folder.
+To generate ``AddressesAndRoutes.xml``, run the ``generateConfiguratorConfig`` script in the showcase's folder.
 The script runs the simulation sequentially:

 .. literalinclude:: ../generateConfiguratorConfig
    :language: bash